AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 **Zero-shot classification**

-We submitted several systems to the CASE shared task to get an idea how our models stack up in an unbiased evaluation setting.
+We submitted several systems to the CASE 2021 shared task to get an idea how our models stack up in an unbiased evaluation setting.
 After that we did some more experiments to explore how to make our models even better, while still maintaining the efficient classification-via-similarity framework.

 <div style="text-align:center"><img src="../diagrams/zero-shot-baseline.png" alt="drawing" width="500"/></div>

+#### Nearest-Neighbors Based Zero-Shot Classification

+Since we’re sciency types, obviously we want to use cool machine learning models.
+And since we’re engineers we want the model we use to be fast, cheap, and scalable.
+So in order to build our baseline system, we’re going to constrain ourselves to the simplest type of model, but we’re going to be clever about how we set things up.

 **What the results were**